Blackjack: Side bets

 The side wager is typically placed in a designated area next to the box for the main wager.
 A player wishing to wager on a side bet usually must place a wager on blackjack.
 Some games require that the blackjack wager should equal or exceed any side bet wager.
 A non-controlling player of a blackjack hand is usually permitted to place a side bet regardless of whether the controlling player does so.

 The house edge for side bets is generally higher than for the blackjack game itself.
 Nonetheless, side bets can be susceptible to card counting.
 A side count designed specifically for a particular side bet can improve the player's edge.
-Only a few side bets, like "Insurance" and "Lucky Ladies", offer a sufficient win rate to justify the effort of advantage play.
+Only a few side bets, like "Insurance" and "Lucky Ladies", correlate well with the high-low counting system and offer a sufficient win rate to justify the effort of advantage play.

 In team play, it is common for team members to be dedicated to only counting a side bet using a specialized count.

-Blackjack tournaments

-Blackjack can be played in tournament form.
-Players start with an equal number of chips; the goal is to finish among the top chip holders.
-Depending on the number of competitors, tournaments may be held over several rounds, with one or two players qualifying from each table after a set number of deals to meet the qualifiers from the other tables in the next round.
-Another tournament format, Elimination Blackjack, drops the lowest-stacked player from the table at pre-determined points in the tournament.
-A good strategy for blackjack tournaments can differ from a non-tournament strategy because of the added dimension of choosing the amount to be wagered.
-As in poker tournaments, players pay the casino an initial entry fee to participate in a tournament, and re-buys are sometimes permitted.